freenas/freenas-docs/userguide/install.rst

 lists all available drives.
 This includes any inserted USB thumb drives, which have names beginning with *da*.

+.. note:: A minimum of 8 GB of RAM is required and the installer will present a warning message if less than 8 GB is detected.

 In this example, the user is performing a test installation using VirtualBox and has created a 16 GB virtual disk to hold the operating system.